| | Setting up Password Security |

 - Click OK to save all changes.

-Company profiles are defined - Open the company you’re defining the profile.
+Define company profiles - Open the company you’re defining the profile.

 - Go to File, Password Security, Define Profiles, Define Company Profiles.